Summer in the garden - December

 The Auckland Vegetable Gardener's DiaryChange region

-Asparagus, beetroot, bok choi, broccoli, cabbage, carrot, cauliflower, celery, coriander, kale, lettuce, mesclun, onion, parsley, parsnip, peas, potatoes, pumpkin and squash, radish, rhubarb, rocket, silverbeet, spinach, spring onions, sweetcorn, tomatoes.
+Basil, beetroot, beans, broccoli, cabbage, capsicum, carrot, cauliflower, celery, chilli, coriander, courgette, cucumber, eggplant, garlic, lettuce, mesclun, parsley, parsnip, peas, potatoes, pumpkin and squash, radish, rocket, silverbeet, spinach, spring onion, sweetcorn, tomatoes.

 The Auckland Fruit Gardener's DiaryChange region

 Blueberry, strawberry, passionfruit, grapes, kiwifruit and tamarillos.

 Currants, gooseberries, blueberry, mulberry, strawberries and other berries including blueberries, boysenberries, raspberries and blackberries.